 Homemade Ice Cream

 I never used to make ice cream because I thought you needed an ice cream maker, but that turns out to be completely unnecessary.
 You can make delicious ice cream just in a pan in your regular freezer, and not take up cupboard space with a machine.
-This recipe makes very rich, creamy ice cream; if you like it lighter, use milk instead of cream.
+This recipe makes very rich, creamy ice cream; if you like it lighter, use milk or yogurt instead of cream.

 How to make ice cream:

 In a medium-size saucepan, over medium heat, heat a pint (two cups) of heavy whipping cream.
 As the cream heats, add 1/3 cup of sugar and a pinch of salt.
 Break an egg into a bowl and whisk it with a fork.
-When small bubbles form and the cream is hot but not boiling (don't let it boil), turn off the heat and add a little of the cream to the egg while stirring, to warm up the egg.
+When small bubbles form and the cream is hot but not boiling (don’t let it boil), turn off the heat and add a little of the cream to the egg while stirring, to warm up the egg.
 Then slowly add the warm egg to the main pot of cream.
-The reason for this complicated process is to keep the egg from scrambling when you add it to the cream.
+The reason for this complicated tempering process is to keep the egg from scrambling when you add it to the cream.

 Pour the custard into a pie pan and let it cool on the counter.
 Meanwhile, prepare the flavoring as follows: